metablaster/WindowsFirewallRuleset/Modules/Ruleset.UserInfo/Help/en-US/ConvertFrom-SID.md

 See also: https://docs.microsoft.com/en-us/windows/security/identity-protection/access-control/security-identifiers

-To solve the problem "Name" must be replaced with "Display Name", most "Name" values are OK, but those which are not are replaced with "Display Name" in below 'WellKnownSIDs' variable.
+To solve the problem "Name" must be replaced with "Display Name", most "Name" values are OK, but those which are not are replaced with "Display Name" in the "WellKnownSIDs" variable below.

 TODO: Need to implement switch parameters for UPN and NETBIOS name format in addition to display name, see: https://docs.microsoft.com/en-us/windows/win32/secauthn/user-name-formats